Find the Most Experienced Surgeons

 Is the surgeon data on OrthoProcedures accurate and up to date?

 Yes.
 All data comes directly from the Centers for Medicare & Medicaid Services (CMS), the federal agency that administers Medicare.
-We use the most recent annual release of Medicare Part B Provider Utilization data (currently 2023).
-CMS data is published with an 18-month lag, so the 2023 dataset is the most current available.
+We use the most recent annual release of Medicare Part B Provider Utilization data.
+CMS data is published with an 18-month lag, so the current dataset is the most recent available.
 Each surgeon is verified by their National Provider Identifier (NPI), ensuring data accuracy.

 Should I pick the highest-volume surgeon or consider other factors?